team23/b5/docs/04_config.md

 ## Config files

 Configuration is done using YAML and should be parsed by any tools we use for building the project.
-This means gulp, fabric and event the Taskfile itself need to provide the configuration for the tasks we built.
+This means gulp, fabric and even the Taskfile itself need to provide the configuration for the tasks we've built.

 Configuration basically is done using two configuration files: